Raoshwill99/btcs/README.md

    - Track total number of owners

 2. Transaction Management
-   - Submit new transactions (now with time-locking)
+   - Submit new transactions (with time-locking and spending limit checks)
    - Approve pending transactions
    - Execute transactions with sufficient approvals and after time-lock expiry
-   - Cancel time-locked transactions (NEW)
+   - Cancel time-locked transactions

 3. Access Control
    - Only registered owners can submit, approve, and execute transactions
-   - Contract owner has special privileges for managing owners
+   - Contract owner has special privileges for managing owners and setting spending limits

+4. Spending Limits (NEW)
+   - Set individual spending limits for each owner
+   - Enforce spending limits during transaction submission

 ## Functions